What controls star formation in the central 500 pc of the Galaxy?: Acknowledgments

 \section{Acknowledgments}

-JMDK thanks Eli Bressert, Andi Burkert, Cathie Clarke, Richard Davies, Maud Galametz, Phil Hopkins, Mark Morris, Thorsten Naab, Stefanie Walch, Simon White, Farhad Yusef-Zadeh, and Tim de Zeeuw for helpful discussions.
+We thank the referee, Eric Keto, for helpful suggestions that greatly improved the presentation of this work.
+JMDK thanks Eli Bressert, Andreas Burkert, Cathie Clarke, Richard Davies, Maud Galametz, Phil Hopkins, Mark Morris, Thorsten Naab, Stefanie Walch, Simon White, Farhad Yusef-Zadeh, and Tim de Zeeuw for helpful discussions.
 We are indebted to Timothy Davis and Maud Galametz for detailed comments on the manuscript.
 JMDK thanks the Institute of Astronomy in Cambridge, where a large part of this work took place, for their kind hospitality and gratefully acknowledges support in the form of a Visitor Grant.
+JMDK, SNL, NM and JB acknowledge the hospitality of the Aspen Center for Physics, which is supported by the National Science Foundation Grant No.~PHY-1066293.

 This research made use of data products from the Midcourse Space Experiment.
 Processing of the data was funded by the Ballistic Missile Defense Organization with additional support from NASA Office of Space Science.
 This research has also made use of the NASA/IPAC Infrared Science Archive, which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.